-- Each participant must have experience with programming in Stata and/or R. Data labs will alternate using platforms to show methods.
+- Each participant must have experience with programming in R.

 - Although the instructors will provide an overview of the fundamentals of causal inference (potential outcomes, directed acyclic graphs, and marginal structural models), we invite the participants to read chapters 1-7, 11, and 12 of Hernán MA, Robins JM (2020).
 Causal Inference: What If.
 Boca Raton: Chapman & Hall/CRC (free).

 - Each participant is required to bring a personal laptop with R/RStudio installed prior to the first day of the workshop, as all lab sessions will be done on your personal laptop.
 R is available for free download and installation on Mac, PC, and Linux devices.

 Linda Valeri, PhD, Mailman School of Public Health, Columbia University.
 Linda Valeri, is Assistant Professor of Biostatistics at Columbia University Mailman School of Public Health.
 Dr. Valeri is an expert in causal inference with a focus on statistical methods for causal mediation analysis, measurement error, and missing data.
 She is interested in translating statistical methods in public health to improve our understanding of mental health, environmental determinants of health, and health disparities.
 Dr. Valeri is also a passionate teacher.
 In the past five years she has been teaching full semester as well as short courses on causal mediation analysis at premier academic institutions such as Columbia University, Harvard University, University of Michigan and Erasmus Universiteit Rotterdam (Netherlands).